philou69/clean-code-php/README.md

 Do your absolute best to avoid duplicate code.
 Duplicate code is bad because it means that there's more than one place to alter something if you need to change some logic.
-Faites toujours votre mieux pour ne pas duplicer votre code.
-Le code duplicé est mauvais car cela signifie qu'il y a plus d'un endroit à modifier si vous changer quelques logiques.
+Faites toujours de votre mieux pour ne pas duplicer votre code.
+Le code dupliqué est mauvais car cela signifie qu'il y a plus d'un endroit à modifier si vous changer quelques logiques.